veecle/.github/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for creating a pull request!

-Checklist:
+## TODO

- - Documentation in README, crate, module, function and/or other locations added/adapted.
+ - 🚧 Documentation in README, crate, module, function and/or other locations added/adapted.

- - New tests added and/or existing tests adapted.
+ - 🚧 New tests added and/or existing tests adapted.

- - PR is limited to a single logical change.
+ - 🚧 PR is limited to a single logical change.
    For example, if you add a feature, don't include fixes you made along the way

- - At least the first commit has a clear title and a descriptive message containing reasoning for the change.
+ - 🚧 At least the first commit has a clear title and a descriptive message containing reasoning for the change.
    This will be included in the final commit message after squashing and merging.

- - PR title starts with an appropriate prefix as specified by [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#specification):
+ - 🚧 PR title starts with an appropriate prefix as specified by [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#specification):

        chore: [your title]
        docs: [your title]